Spectral analysis beyond $\ell^2$ on Sierpinski lattices: introduction

-The celebrated result of A. Teplyaev \cite{T} showed that the Lapalacian $\Delta$, viewed as an operator $\ell^2(\lSG)\to\ell^2(\lSG)$ has pure point spectrum.
-What's more, $\ell^2(\lSG)$ admits a basis of localized eigenfunctions of the Laplacian, which can be generated using the spectral decimation recipe \cite{FS,tS}.
-Read the book \cite{S1} for an introduction to the spectral decimation.
-For the spectral analysis on other fractal graphs and related fractalfolds, see \cite{MT,S2,ST}.
+The celebrated result of A. Teplyaev \cite{T} showed that the Laplacian $\Delta$, viewed as an operator $\ell^2(\lSG)\to\ell^2(\lSG)$ has pure point spectrum.
+What's more, $\ell^2(\lSG)$ admits a basis of localized eigenfunctions of the Laplacian, which can be generated using the spectral decimation method \cite{FS,tS}.

+Roughly speaking, the spectral decimation algorithm reveals a simple relationship between eigenvalues and eigenfunctions on approximating graphs (or fractal lattices) of different levels.
+In addition, the Neumann and Dirichlet eigenvalues naturally appears to be descendants of forbidden eigenvalues, which are special eigenvalues on the approximating graphs that the decimation formula fails to hold.
+Readers can find an easy introduction to the spectral decimation method in the book \cite{S1} (Chapter 3).

+In particular, all the localized eigenfunctions and eigenvalues on $\lSG$ are generated with the spectral decimation method.
+What's more, as an application of the method, the relation between the spectral analysis on an infinite Sierpinski gasket, which is a particular example of fractal blowups introduced by R.S.
+Strichartz \cite{S0}, and on its corresponding lattice can be clearly described.
+See \cite{T} for a detailed discussion.
+For the spectral analysis on other fractal graphs and related fractalfolds, see \cite{BCDEHKMST1, BCDEHKMST2,HSTZ,MT,S2,ST}.
+We list some important references on analysis on fractals which base on or relate to the spectral analysis, \cite{BS,DRS,FKS,IRS,ORS,RS,S-1,S3,S4}.

-In this work, we will describe the spectrum of the Laplacian $\Delta:\ell^p(\lSG)\to\ell^p(\lSG)$.
-In Section 2, we will show that the spectrum is a union of a Julia set and a discrete set named $6$-series eigenvalues.
-The spectrum remains the same for any $1\leq p\leq \infty$ and any lattice.
+In this work, we will describe the spectrum of the Laplacian $\Delta:\ell^p(\lSG)\to\ell^p(\lSG)$ for $1\leq p\leq\infty$.
+In Section 2, we will show that the $\ell^p$-spectrum is a union of a Julia set and a discrete set named $6$-series eigenvalues.
+The spectrum remains the same for any $1\leq p\leq \infty$ and any lattice by an application of spectral decimation method.
 On the other hand, in Section 3, we will see that for $1<p<\infty$, the Laplacian has only point spectrum and continuous spectrum, while $\Delta:\ell^1\to\ell^1$ has all three kinds of spectral points.
 This phenomenon is a consequence of the existence of the $4$-eigenfunctions in $\ell^\infty(\lSG)$, which does not live in other $\ell^p(\lSG)$ spaces.
-In addition, we get a full description of the $\ell^1$ spectrum for the lattices with one boundary vertex.
+In addition, we get a full description of the $\ell^1$-spectrum for the lattices with one boundary vertex.

-\section{The spectrum of $\Delta$ on $\lSG$}
+\section{The $\ell^p$-spectrum of $\Delta$ on $\lSG$}